Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

 • Select Pre-Release Channel – Windows Insider Channels (DEV or BETA)

-Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB Fig. 1
+Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB - Fig.4

-Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB Fig. 1
+Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB – Fig.4

 User Experience Setting

-User experience settings are those settings you configure to provide a better experience for end-users to do their day-to-day work without any interruption.
+User experience settings are settings you configure to improve end-users’ experience doing their day-to-day work without interruption.

-The first setting is automatic update behavior, where you have to configure how updates will install on your devices.
+The first setting is automatic update behavior, where you configure how your devices will install updates.

 It either installs automatically or notifies the users to download the updates, install updates during maintenance time, or install the updates automatically and restart the device in the scheduled time.